,

 Introduction

-The two floating trophies, The Stirrup Cup and The Tom Allen Salver, will be awarded in the Spring and Autumn Shows this year.
+The two floating trophies, the Stirrup Cup and the Tom Allen Salver, will be awarded in the Spring and Autumn Shows this year.
+The Stirrup Cup will be awarded in the Spring Show for Class xx – (baking: tbc).
+The Tom Allen Salver will be awarded in the Autumn Show for Class 52 – Autumnal foliage and berries.

-Please don’t forget that as a member of our society you are also able to join Hoole Allotments Association and use their supply hut.
-The hut stocks compost, fertiliser and sundries at competitive prices.
-You can also order discounted seeds, potato and onion sets at the relevant times.
+Don’t forget that as a member of our society you are also able to join Hoole Allotments Association and use their supply hut.
 Please see the advert in the schedule.
+Your membership card also entitles you to 10% off plants at Okells Garden Centre, near Tarporley, and 10% off at Walkers Nurseries, Chester (on application of a discount card).

 The UHS committee